jason-upchurch/shined/README.md

 # shined.org
-A web development and programming portfolio project
+A Web Development and Programming portfolio project